jovianArchiver/V3R/rules.md

 · Motorcycles and Bicycles:  Motorcycle and Bicycle Teams are based and dismount like Cavalry Teams.

 ### Gun Teams
-Gun Teams are weapons intended to fight the enemy at a distance, such as heavy machine-guns, mortars, Anti-Tank guns, Anti-Aircraft guns, rockets, and artillery.
+A Gun Team represents a single crew-served weapon, from a light machine-gun or a medium mortar, to a 155mm field howitzer.
 Since Gun Teams dont have armour their arsenal entries only have weapons lines with an extra column for their mobility.

 Each Gun Team is mounted on a base to keep the gun and crew together.
 The size of the base depends on the size of the weapon and its crew as shown in the Intelligence Briefing.
 · Man-Packed Gun Teams: Man-packed Gun Teams such as HMG and Medium Mortar Teams have a medium base and face the long edge.